 Powerful Photo Series Raises Awareness on Mortality Rates for Black Moms and Babies

 These stark statistics are what inspired the 2019 photo series from Elaine Baca of Lane B Photography.
-Baca teamed up with two midwives, Tereé Fruga and Kennasha JeneDe Jones of My Sister’s Keeper Birth and Midwifery Services, who are working hard to change the numbers stacked against these expectant women.
+Baca teamed up with two midwives, Tereé Fruga and Kennasha JeneDe Jones of My Sister’s Keeper Birth and Midwifery Services, who have been working hard to change the numbers stacked against these expectant women.

 “We believe that every woman should have easy access to quality midwifery care, regardless of her demographic background,” the website reads.